Songmu/ghq-handbook/en/07-bulk-ghq-get.md

 ---
 title: Recipe collection for bulk repository acquisition ( STDIN | ghq get)
 type: tech
 published: true
+---

-# Recipe collection for bulk repository acquisition (`STDIN | ghq get`)
+# Recipes for bulk repository acquisition (`STDIN | ghq get`)

 `ghq get` can also receive the target list from standard input, which is useful for bulk retrieval.
-It is convenient to use the --parallel(`-P`) option to perform parallel and high-speed acquisition.
+It is convenient to use the `--parallel`(`-P`) option to perform parallel and high-speed acquisition.
 Here are some tips for using this:

 ## Bulk update